Documents required for Immigration and Border Protection clearance

 - See our handy

-Guide for travellers – Know before you go for more travel information.
+Guide for passengers – Know before you go for more travel information.

 Can I bring it back? web app makes it quick and easy to find out which items you can and can’t bring back to Australia from holidays.
 You can access this app from your mobile if it has a web browser or download the PDF before you go overseas so you can check it while you’re shopping.